The Best Places To Go Ice Skating Across Canada

 Find it: Off of the Klondike Hwy., Tagish Lake, canadianbucketlist.com

-The low-down: If you’re looking for a more rustic skating experience, plan a trip to the Windy Arm on Tagish Lake, where you can skate for miles (it’s over 100 km long!) with mountainous views and a clear frozen lake at your feet.
+The low-down: If you’re looking for a more rustic skating experience, plan a trip to the Windy Arm on Tagish Lake.
+If you’re lucky enough to catch ice, you can skate for miles (it’s over 100 km long!) with mountainous views and a clear frozen lake at your feet.

 When: November to March (skating conditions are weather dependent)